douglasdrake/svclassifier/README.md

 # svclassifier

 # Problem Statement
-Using the [https://www.kaggle.com/nasa/kepler-exoplanet-search-results](NASA Kepler Exoplanet Search Results), fit a predictive model to classify a Kepler Object of Interest (KOI) using the available predictors.
+Using the [NASA Kepler Exoplanet Search Results](https://www.kaggle.com/nasa/kepler-exoplanet-search-results), fit a predictive model to classify a Kepler Object of Interest (KOI) using the available predictors.

 # Methods Used